deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “How is he so *bad* with Females?!
 He had a chance with...whatshername?”

-“Dana, player by Sigourney Weaver.”
+“Dana, played by Sigourney Weaver.”

 “She’s so *pretty* and she even smiled at him!
 How could he *blow* it so hard?!”